ByrdOfAFeather/PRIMEr/README.md

 <br>
 Ensure that Cmake is installed with version >= 3.12.
 From there build the .so file by invoking cmake in the TemplateScanners directory.
 Note that on windows the extension should be .pyd.
 Move the output file, either .pyd or .so into your python's DLLs or site-packages folder.
-On Windows you may need to include the following .dlls if you are unable to add them to the path properly: <br>
+On Windows you may need to include the following .dlls if they are unable to be detected in the path: <br>
 (the ..... are used to indicate build information that is specific to the user) <br>
 boost_python......dll <br>
 opencv_core401.dll <br>